cncf/tag-contributor-strategy/maintainers-circle/hosting.md

 1. Welcome everyone as folks join the line, mention that this won't be recorded, and that we will start at :03 after.
+2. Kick off at :03-5 depending on the flow of traffic

+  Sample script:
-2. Kick off at :03-5 depending on the flow of traffic 2.5 Welcome message: hello! thank you for coming, not recording but taking notes that will be published later, there will be a breakout session where folks can share/learn/whatever activity they are doing that day,
+  Welcome message: hello! thank you for coming, not recording but taking notes that will be published later, there will be a breakout session where folks can share/learn/whatever activity they are doing that day,